rbillenstein/comp_skyline_models/README.md

 ### Comparing Joint and Sequential Inference

 In the manuscript, we compare demographic inferences from sequence data (jointly inferring genealogies and population size trajectories), from a single *maximum a posteriori* (MAP) tree and from a sample of trees (sequential inference, 10 or 100 trees).
 We chose the trees to come from the *Constant* analysis with sequence data.
-All these analyses were run with a *GMRF* model with 50 intervals on the heterochronous dataset.
+All these analyses were run with the *Skyfish* model on the heterochronous dataset.

 The following arguments are the same for all four analyses: